 When the mixture cools inside the tin, the end result is beard balm.
 And in theory, this thick waxy beard butter can be used to nourish the facial hair, more so than oil, although each of them has their specific uses.

-Usually, the base ingredient is a combination of beeswax, lanolin, coconut oil, shea butter, and some essential oils for scent (which is all good).
+Usually, the base ingredients are a combination of beeswax, lanolin, coconut oil, shea butter, and some essential oils for scent (which is all good).

 Sadly; many manufacturers go way over-board with their search for “premium-sounding” oils and end up filling their tins with polyunsaturated vegetable oils that are prone to lipid peroxidation.